Resorts With Kids' Clubs in Australia

-Z4K is a mini fun park featuring themed play spaces such as Astro’s Space Station with pedal powered space buggies, Under Water World with submarines and slides, and the Magic Garden with its colourful ball pit.
+Paradise Resorts Kids Zone Mini Fun Park offers a range of fully supervised sessions daily for children as young as 6 weeks.
+Kids can enjoy themed play spaces such as Astro’s Space Station with pedal-powered space buggies, Under Water World with submarines and slides, and the Magic Garden with its colourful ball pit.

 Little swimmers have their own smaller version including a slippery slide, water cannons and giant tipping water bucket.
 There’s also a paddling area especially for them with a gently sloping beach entry.

 There is also a fully equipped playground and rock-climbing area.